 This make a big difference in saving more money each month.

-We create a budget every single month.
+I create a budget every single month.
 This is not just for bills, but for clothing, medical bills, eating-out, and so on.
-After budgeting out every dollar, our total is zero.
+After budgeting out every dollar, my total is zero.
 Therefore, every dollar coming in has a designated place.
-This helps us stay focused, and have more control over our spending.
+This helps me stay focused, and have more control over our spending.
 Nothing is a random purchase, but was part of the budget.

 5. Cut The Extras.

 For years, our family lived without cable television to save more money.
 We just did the local TV package or Netflix with internet.
-My husband would watch sports on his phone or tablet, and was just fine.
+My kids would watch sports on their phone or tablet, and was just fine.
 Having that money in our account when we needed to build our savings was worth it.

 Also, we used pre-paid wireless phone companies like Boost and Cricket to dramatically slash our cell phone bills.
 There were definitely some sacrifices with this approach.
 We sometimes would have issues with internet, but overall it was fine.
 It was worth it to keep more cash in our pockets, and build our savings.